Justin Sandy: Cleveland Browns

 After departing from the Titans, Sandy earned a roster position with the Cleveland Browns.

-During one of best pre-seasons to date, Sandy became a starting special-teams player and was in the running for a starting safety position with Cleveland before suffering another major injury, a knee injury during a preseason game versus the Dallas Cowboys.
+During the preseason, Sandy became a starting special-teams player and was in the running for a starting safety position with Cleveland before suffering another major injury, a knee injury during a preseason game versus the Dallas Cowboys.

 After two seasons with the Browns in 2006 and 2007, Sandy was forced to make a decision: keep on playing and require a total knee replacement a few years down the road or retire.

 Sandy departed with the Cleveland Browns on July 21, 2008.
 He then went on to retire as an NFL player after a five-year career.

 Notable

 Sandy starred in the music video for Taylor Swift's song "Picture to Burn" from her album "Taylor Swift."
 Sandy played Swift's ex-boyfriend and Swift described him as 'a real-life ken.'

 Sandy also appeared briefly in the 2009 feature film "Surrogates" by Bruce Willis.